bbninja1/BenjaminShirk_ST10081854_ProgPart1/README.md

 References
 ----------
-ChatGPT was used for some of the commenting of my code.
+ChatGPT was used for some of the comments on my code.
-Youtube Video was used to create the timer used on all my games
+YouTube video was used to create the timer used on all my games

 --------------------------------------------------------------------------------------------------------------------------------------